utrains/terraform_job_preparation/README.md

 ***

 - **16. What are some advanced use cases of Terraform, such as blue-green deployments or immutable infrastructure?**
   - Terraform is highly versatile and can be used for various advanced infrastructure management use cases, including blue-green deployments, immutable infrastructure, and more.
 Here are some **advanced use cases of Terraform** that leverage its capabilities to handle complex infrastructure needs :

-    - **Blue-Green Deployments** are a deployment strategy that helps reduce downtime and risk by running two identical environments (blue and green).
+    - **Blue-Green Deployments:** are a deployment strategy that helps reduce downtime and risk by running two identical environments (blue and green).
 One environment (let’s say blue) is live, while the other (green) is idle.
 The new version of the application is deployed to the idle environment (green), and after testing, traffic is switched from blue to green.
 If something goes wrong, the traffic can easily be reverted back.
     - **Terraform Implementation:**
       - **Environment Duplication:** Terraform can be used to automate the provisioning of two identical environments, blue and green.
       - **Traffic Shifting:** Terraform can manage load balancers (e.g., AWS ALB, Google Cloud Load Balancer) to shift traffic between blue and green environments.
 By using **Terraform's**
       - **resource dependency graph** and orchestration capabilities, traffic can smoothly transition without service interruption.

 **Steps:**
 1. Use Terraform to provision both environments (blue and green), ensuring that the same infrastructure is replicated.
 2. Deploy the new version of the application to the idle (green) environment.
 3. Use Terraform to update the load balancer to point traffic from blue to green.
 4. After validation, the green environment becomes live.
 5. If needed, you can roll back to blue by reversing the load balancer changes.

 ```